kHarshit/kHarshit.github.io/_posts/2018-03-23-scaling-vs-normalization.md

 where x' is the normalized value.

-Scaling is important in the algorthms such as support vector machines (SVM) and k-nearest neighbors (KNN) where distance betYouen the data points is important.
+Scaling is important in the algorithms such as support vector machines (SVM) and k-nearest neighbors (KNN) where distance between the data points is important.
 For example, in the dataset containing prices of products; without scaling, SVM might treat 1 USD equivalent to 1 INR though 1 USD = 65 INR.

 {% highlight python %}
 import numpy as np